dbierer/php-class-notes/php-security-notes-2023.md

 if( isset( $_REQUEST['Login'] ) ) {
     $time_current = time();
+    // Attacker can just refresh cookies, thereby starting a new session
+    // however, this is another layer of security, and is worthy of consideration
+    // Also create a client profile based upon external factors such as the IP address, user agent, etc.
     $time_stored  = $_SESSION['time'] ?? $time_current;
     // add a safety check to see if login requests are too frequent if (($time_current - $time_stored) < 1000) {